-The award is, however, inegrated into our in- depth five day falconry course, which aims to cover all aspects of falconry for beginners – in much more depth than is required for the Lantra Award.
+We offer an in- depth five day falconry course, which aims to cover all aspects of falconry for beginners – particularly suitable for individuals considering owning, training and flying their own bird.

 At first, the unique terminology, equipment and training used in the management of birds of prey might feel a little overwhelming.
 Our expert staff will guide participants through the various aspects of this pastime; with particular attention being given to the welfare of captive birds of prey.